This event is sold out.

 About the CP 1201 and the Governor General’s rail cars

-Canadian Pacific (CP) 1201 is the largest artifact in Ingenium’s collection, weighing 185 metric tons.
+Canadian Pacific (CP) 1201 is one of the largest artifacts in Ingenium’s collection, weighing 185 metric tons.
 It was built in 1944 by workers in the CP Angus Shops in Montreal.
 Because of its unique status as the last steam locomotive made in the CP shops, it was saved from the cutting torch when the railways converted from steam to diesel-electric.
 The museum acquired the CP 1201 in 1967 as a Canadian-built example of a very successful, late-era steam locomotive design.
 In 1985, operated by staff and volunteers, it steamed across Canada to celebrate the one-hundredth anniversary of the driving of the last spike of the Canadian Pacific Railway at Craigellachie, BC.
 The crew then moved the locomotive to the coast where, the following year, it was part of a major steam technology demonstration event that coincided with Expo 86.
 This year marks the seventy-fifth anniversary of the building of CP 1201.

 Built in 1927 to transport the viceregal representatives on their travels, the Governor General’s rail cars were also used for the royal visits of King George VI and Queen Elizabeth (1939), Princess Elizabeth and Prince Philip (1951), Princess Margaret (1958), and Queen Elizabeth (1959).
 Acquired by the Canada Science and Technology Museum in 1967, these rail cars are fine examples of the well-equipped private passenger cars built and used by many high-ranking business and government officials to travel across the continent, back in the days before air transport was viable.
 For the Queen’s Silver Jubilee in 1977, the museum arranged for the cars — pulled by the CP 1201 — to take Queen Elizabeth II and Prince Philip on a trip from Ottawa, Ontario to Wakefield, Quebec.